munificent/hauberk/web/guide.md

 Your avatar in the game is represented by a `@`.
 Floor tiles are usually `.`, and impassible barriers and walls look like `#`, or other hopefully obvious solid looking tiles.

 You can walk around using the directional keys.
-Pressing `L` will stand still for a turn.
+Pressing the stand key (`5` or `L`) makes your hero stand still for a turn.
+That's useful to let a monster take a step closer so you can attack the next turn.

 If you hold down `Shift` and press a directional key, your hero will *run* in that direction.
 They will repeatedly walk in that direction until *disturbed* by reaching an obstacle, a fork in the path, or seeing a monster.
 When not in combat, running is the most user-friendly way to get from point A to point B.